emi-383/Hoohacks-2026/README.md

 This is our hackathon program!

 Welcome to Mellow Cafe!
-A cute, interactive lowkey menthal health spot for anyone!
+A cute, interactive lowkey mental health spot for anyone!
 With so  much stress in our day to day lives, our proper mental health care is even more valuable!
 However a huge stigma or anxiety of approaching doctors still remains, making it hard for people to seek the help they need.

 With Mellow Cafe small steps can be taken to a mindful and reflective care for ones mental health, with Mochi the cafe owner to help!